ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 Testing the controller
 ----------------------

-Because the controllers main function is to modify the environment based on inputs, we can test a controller by mocking the hardware dependencies and asserting expected outputs are sent to particular hardware.
+Because the controller's main function is to modify the environment based on inputs, we can test a controller by mocking the hardware dependencies and asserting expected outputs are sent to particular hardware.